Coherent Two-State Oscillations in False Vacuum Decay Regimes: The coherent dynamics under interaction

-Here we show that with the $r^{-3}$ long-range Ising term included in the Hamiltonian, the coherent dynamics is again described by Eq.~(\ref{eq.two-state-bloch-oscillation}).
 In Fig.~\ref{fig-append-alpha3}, for an $L=12$ ring, we plot the dynamics at a parameter point, $g=0.2$, $h=0.965$, lying in the blue regime in the right panel of Fig.~\ref{fig-alpha3}(a).
-During the oscillation, the magnetization shows a minimum at $\langle m \rangle=0.5$, which fits well with the relation (\ref{eq.oppo-spin-pairs}), $m(L,n)=\frac{L-2n}{L}$, when $n=3$.
+During the oscillation, the magnetization $\langle \hat{\sigma}^z \rangle$ reaches a minimum of $0.5$, which fits well with the relation $m(L,n)=\frac{L-2n}{L}$ in Sec.~\ref{appendix.sec.I} for $n=3$.